 Students enrolled in grade level nine through twelve of any public, private, or home school SHALL have the opportunity to enroll in driver education at the most accessible public school in their district.
 If the district does not offer driver education, the student may enroll in the most accessible district.
 Because of issues dealing with district funding and reimbursement, students are encouraged to enroll in driver education within their district boundaries.
 At times, it might be necessary that a student complete driver education from a LEA outside of his/her boundaries.
-If a student outside of your school district participates in driver education, the student must be enrolled in your district for insurances purposes.
+If a student outside of your school district for insurances purposes.
 The student can be enrolled as a "No Member" student in your district.